Senchy071/Senchy071/README.md

 - 👋 Hi, I’m @Senchy071
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning HTML, CSS and JavaScript by mixing The Odin Project and Free Code Camp.
+- 🌱 I’m currently learning HTML, CSS and JavaScript by mixing The Odin Project and Free Code Camp (and everything else :) ).

 <!---